Browse HIAs

 Hennepin County’s Department of Housing, Community Works and Transit (HCWT) conducted an HIA to inform planning decisions on the proposed Bottineau Transitway.
 The transitway proposal would create a new bus or light rail line extending from downtown Minneapolis through North Minneapolis and into neighboring suburbs.
 The HIA was coordinated with the Draft Environmental Impact Statement […]

-Graphic depicting key elements of the Health Impact Assessment Report entitled Long Beach Housing Element which includes icons related to the following: housing; people living in poverty; Urban; Mixed methods; humane housing
+Graphic depicting key elements of the Health Impact Assessment Report entitled Massachusetts Speed Limit Bill which includes icons related to the following: traffic safety; children and youth; Mixed methods; reliable transportation

 Graphic depicting key elements of the Health Impact Assessment Report entitled Potential Utility Fee to Fund Columbia Transit which includes icons related to the following: Safe and affordable public transit; people living in poverty; Urban; Survey; reliable transportation